Khoroshai/ForgeColabServer/README.md

 The tunnel used in this Notebook is Playit but you can easily copy-paste Ngrok or Argo from *MineColab*.
 Just pay attention to the command slighty modified here.

+A Kaggle version of this notebook is available here : https://github.com/Khoroshai/ForgeKaggleServer.
+Kaggle processor is slightly better but setup is less intuitive.

 # Known issues

 - The **Stop Auto-saves** cell takes up to 5 minutes (saving interval) to complete.
 Run, stop, run is a work around by raising an error.
-Possible solution : use a subprocess to interrupt it more easily.
+*Solution found in the Kaggle version*.

 - Sometimes the server console stops allowing inputs.
 This happens when the bottom timer also stops counting the running time despite the server being up.
+Maybe merge to the same methods as the Kaggle version.

 # To do

 - Add Ngrok and Argo.
+- Add improvments from the Kaggle version.